dracit7/PublSpider/README.md

 [json](https://www.json.org/json-en.html) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.

 After executing `scrapy crawl json`, a file names `data.json` should be generated in your working directory.
 JSON files could be viewed or edited by any text editor.

+### Configuring

+Some advanced features will not be available until you enable them.
+Edit `settings.py` and you can see some extra settings:

+- `CRAWL_METRICS`: if set to `True`, metrics of each publication (like abstract) will also be crawled. **Attention**: this option is very time-consuming.